Super Jennie Cup vs Diva Cup: Menstrual Cup Comparison

 You’ll probably want to consider a low-cervix menstrual cup instead that comes in around 50 mm.

 In terms of capacity, both the small and large Diva Cups are 30 ml.
-The small Super Jennie Cup holds 32 ml, while the large has room for 42 ml.
+The small Super Jennie holds 32 ml, while the large has room for 42 ml.

 Think about it this way.
 A jumbo tampon holds around 10 ml.
 At over 40 ml, that’s 4x the capacity, which equals 4x less period hassle!
 Instead of changing your tampon every 2-3 hours, you might be able to make it 8 with this high-capacity period cup.

-If you have to get up a couple times during the night of your heaviest flow, pair a large Super Jennie Cup with an overnight pad.
+If you have to get up a couple times during the night of your heaviest flow, pair a large Super Jennie with an overnight pad.
 You might actually be able to sleep through the night!
 I know, crazy right?

-A major difference between the Super Jennie Cup and the Diva Cup is firmness.
+Let’s talk about firmness.
 The Diva Cup is considered to be average, while the Super Jennie is very soft.
 There are some advantages and disadvantages to this.

-All about Soft Menstrual Cups
+All about Soft Period Cups

 The major advantage of a soft menstrual cup is that it can feel very comfortable inside of you.
 If you’ve experienced cramps with some of the firmer cups, you may want to give a softer cup like the Super Jennie a try.